 Marti’s journey has come full circle, from her first fitness studio in Charleston, SC in 1982, to the “birth” of Vista Yoga in Atlanta.
-For almost 30 years her passion for physical and spiritual well-being has led her from teaching various forms of fitness, including personal training, to her discovery of Yoga in 1998.
+For over 34 years her passion for physical and spiritual well-being has led her from teaching various forms of fitness, including personal training, to her discovery of Yoga in 1998.

 Both dynamic and therapeutic, Marti’s classes are infused with a thorough understanding of the body, ancient wisdom, her nurturing spirit and a touch of humor.

-She is a 500-hour Registered Yoga Alliance Certified Teacher and a 200-hour ERYT.
-After studying with a wide variety of Yoga teachers, she has spent the past 9 years studying extensively with Tias and Surya Little, of Prajna Yoga in Santa Fe, New Mexico.
+She is a 500-hour ERYT (Experienced Registered Yoga Teacher) with Yoga Alliance.
+After studying with a wide variety of Yoga teachers, she has spent the past 9 years studying extensively with Tias and Surya Little, of Prajna Yoga in Santa Fe, New Mexico, achieving her 500-hour certification with them.

 She is also trained in Thai Yoga Massage therapy.